fj23eslaonda/Wave_breaking_method_automatically/README.md

 pip3 install -r requirements.txt
 ```

-# Use Duck model to make predictions
+# Use Duck model
 ```
 cd REPO_ROOT_DIR
 sh prediction_model.sh
 ```
+**if you have larger images than 512x512 pixels you need to modify upsize_image and downsize_img functions in main.py**